pig005/OpenScarfcom/readme.md

 ## HOW TO CONTRIBUTE

-just simply make a pull request. if it suits the design philosopy above, it will be merged as soon as possible. if not, we could always discuss to make possible modifications.
+you could always do a pull request! if it suits the design philosopy above, it will be merged as soon as possible. if not, we could always discuss to make possible modifications.

 ## SUBMOD CREDITS

-the [gpl license](./OpenScarfCom/LICENSE) only applies to `OpenScarfCom` directry. other folders are unaffected by this license.
+the [gpl license](./OpenScarfCom/LICENSE) only applies to `OpenScarfCom` directry. other folders are unaffected by this license. also if you're not satisfied with the license i could send you CC0-licensed codes that I wrote.

 > i have no rights to any of the mods included below.